silly-spongus/Sera/README.md

 (table lookups, comparisons, etc.) as possible to achieve it's result while staying a good-enough serialization library.

-Sera's intended purpose is to help with serialization shemas when handling high-efficiency game entity replication to clients.
-Note that this is not a module for beginners and you should at least know the basics of using the `buffer` class.
+Sera's intended purpose is to help with serialization schemas when handling high-efficiency game entity replication to clients.
+Note that this is not a module for beginners and you should at least know the basics of using the [`buffer`](https://create.roblox.com/docs/reference/engine/libraries/buffer) class.

 ## Limitations:
 - Schemas can only hold up to 255 fields in Sera and it's going to stay that way - you may fork the project and easily change this for yourself.